B00H/GettingCleaningData/README.md

 * STEP 1

 Check whether the file to be processed (i.e., getdata-projectfiles-UCI HAR Dataset.zip) exists in your current working directory.
 If it does not exist, the script will download the data set from the [web](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to your current working directory.
-It will also  save the download date as a new character vector called downloaddate.
+It will also save the download date as a new character vector called datedownloaded.

 Check whether unzipped folder called UCI HAR Dataset exists.
 If it does not exist, script will unzip the getdata-projectfiles-UCI HAR Dataset.zip file into your current working directory.